CambridgeSoftwareLtd/simpl-schema-mockdoc/README.md

 - `schema`: an instance of SimpleSchema
 - `prefix` (optional): a string to be used as prefix (default `'mock'`)

 Given a schema, `getMockDoc` will generate an object that matches the schema structure, using randomly generated fake data.
-These values are generated using [faker.js](https://github.com/Marak/faker.js) and using a seed to ensure reproducibility.
+These values are generated using [faker.js](https://github.com/Marak/faker.js) and use a seed to ensure reproducibility.
 The prefix is used to generate the seed and to get the mock value.
 For example, a `String` field named `foo` would generate the value `mockFoo` by default.
 Using `getMockDoc(schema, 'myPrefix')`, you would receive `myPrefixFoo`.

-`getMockDoc` handles the following options on your field definition (in that order):
+`getMockDoc` handles the following options in your field definition (in this order):
 - `mockValue`: specify the value you want to avoid random generation
 - `defaultValue`
 - `autoValue`: will try to use the autoValue function, falling back to the random generation would that fail